 For this reason, it should never be your only marketing strategy.
 Unfortunately, with SEO you’re at the mercy of Google.
 No company can guarantee results or timelines.

-7 Steps to Successful Search Engine Optimization for Small Businesses
+Successful SEO for Small Businesses

 All search engines want to do is provide the best service for their users.
 It uses a complicated algorithm to crawl sites.
 Though nobody knows exactly what the algorithm is, it boils down to 7 things.